 Will I still be eligible for child-care benefits and rebates in relation to my unvaccinated children?

 The NSW law has no effect on benefits or rebates.
 The effect of the federal “No Jab, No Pay” law, however, is to deny Commonwealth child-care benefits and rebates for the care of unvaccinated children who do not have a medical exemption or documented natural immunity and are not on a catch-up vaccination schedule.
 (See “No Choice, No Way” – “No Jab No Pay” for details.)
-This applies even to those with a valid conscientious objection to the vaccination requirement for enrolment purposes under the NSW law.

 Where can I out find out more?